 Service changes like these are another important reason to keep your technology updated.
 Whether it’s a free plugin or WordPress itself, staying on top of adjustments will help keep your site in top shape.

 This last feature is a bonus.
 If you love being on the cutting edge of your technology, then this is the change for you!

-We’re in development of a new cloud service called “Assistant Pro”.
-Assistant Pro joins your WordPress sites together by allowing you to sync creative assets, posts and layouts between them.
+We’ve developed a new cloud software called “Assistant Pro”.
+Assistant Pro joins your WordPress sites together by allowing you to sync creative assets, posts, and layouts between them.

 One of the main features of Assistant Pro is the Libraries app.
-You can get a sneak peek in Assistant by navigating to the Libraries option under Apps:
+You can access Libraries in Assistant plugin by navigating to the Libraries option under Apps: